EXCLUSIVE-US tackles loopholes in curbs on AI chip exports to China - official

 While the official declined to identify which additional chips will be effectively banned, Nvidia's H800 is a semiconductor sources have suggested the administration has wanted to block.

-Santa Clara, California- based Nvidia did not immediately respond to a request for comment.
+A spokesperson for Santa Clara, California-based Nvidia declined comment.
 In June the company's chief financial officer said that if the H800 and a related chip called the A800 were restricted, they did not anticipate it "would have an immediate material impact on our financial results."

 Chips meant for consumer products like laptops will be exempt from the new curbs, the official said.
 But companies will need to tell the Commerce Department when they are filling orders for the most powerful consumer chips to make sure they are not being used in ways that threaten national security, according to the official.

-In order to keep AI chips the U.S. views as too powerful from China, the official said the U.S. planned to remove one of the parameters - the "bandwidth parameter" - it has used to restrict exports of certain AI data center chips.
-By removing this parameter, another guideline kicks in, widening the scope of chips covered.
-This would likely mean the speed at which AI chips talk to each other would be reduced.
+In order to keep AI chips the U.S. views as too powerful from China, the official said the U.S. planned to stop taking into account one of the parameters - the "bandwidth parameter" - it has been using to determine which types of AI data center chips to restrict.A bandwidth, or interconnect, parameter is a measure of how fast chips talk to each other.

-This is important because training the largest AI models is impossible on one chip and requires many chips tied together.
-If one slows the speed they communicate at, it makes AI development more challenging and expensive.
+Under the current thresholds, a chip had to exceed both a performance speed and a bandwidth threshold to be restricted.
+By removing the bandwidth parameter, a chip will soon be restricted if it exceeds a certain performance speed alone – in other words, how powerful each chip is.

-The U.S. also plans to introduce a "performance density" parameter to help prevent future workarounds, the official said, but declined to elaborate.
+It will also be restricted if it exceeds another measurement, a certain “performance density,” to help prevent future workarounds, the official said, declining to elaborate further.

 The updated rules also are meant to cover AI chips as technology evolves.
 The U.S. will require companies to notify the government about semiconductors whose performance is just below the guidelines before they are shipped to China, the official said.
 The government will decide on a case-by-case basis whether they pose a national security risk but they can be shipped unless the chipmaker is told otherwise.